AutoITWeb/autoit-dealer-tools/README.md

 These shortcodes can be used to create landingpages with specific cars

 __bdt_get_vehicles__
-List the of a specific make (model and propellant)
+Creates a list of cars from a specific make
 Required attribute:
 * __make__